dgraph-io/dgraph/wiki/content/query-language/index.md

 schema {}
 ```

-{{% notice "note" %}}
+{{% notice "note" %}} Unlike regular queries, the schema query is not surrounded
-Unlike regular queries, the schema query is not surrounded by curly braces.
+by curly braces.
+Also, schema queries and regular queries cannot be combined.
 {{% /notice %}}

 You can query for particular schema fields in the query body.